Thank you for your message. We will contact you shortly.

 Taxable-equivalent yield is the yield an investor would have to realize on a fully taxable investment to equal the stated yield on a tax-exempt investment, at a specified assumed tax rate.
 It is calculated by dividing the tax-exempt yield by 1 minus the tax rate.

-The Bloomberg Barclays Municipal Long Bond Index is a subset of the Bloomberg Barclays Capital Municipal Bond Index including maturities of 22 or more years.
+The Bloomberg Municipal Long Bond Index is a subset of the Bloomberg Capital Municipal Bond Index including maturities of 22 or more years.

-The Bloomberg Barclays U.S. Long Credit Index is a subset of the Bloomberg Barclays U.S. Credit Index which measures the investment grade, U.S. dollar-denominated, fixed-rate, taxable corporate and government-related bond markets.
+The Bloomberg U.S. Long Credit Index is a subset of the Bloomberg U.S. Credit Index which measures the investment grade, U.S. dollar-denominated, fixed-rate, taxable corporate and government-related bond markets.

-The Bloomberg Barclays U.S. Municipal Bond Index covers the USD-denominated long-term tax-exempt bond market.
+The Bloomberg U.S. Municipal Bond Index covers the USD-denominated long-term tax-exempt bond market.

 The MSCI EAFE Index (Europe, Australasia, Far East) is a free float-adjusted market capitalization index that is designed to measure the equity market performance of developed markets, excluding the U.S. & Canada.